 Step 8 – Evaluate User Experience

 User Experience (UX) is the overall experience a person has when interacting with your website.
-On this site, Peter Morville’s User Experience Honeycomb is explained, showing how value is at the core of UX and is supported by several other elements, including:
+Peter Morville’s User Experience Honeycomb is explained, showing how value is at the core of UX and is supported by several other elements, including:

 When conducting a UX audit, you should test your website against each element in the UX honeycomb.
 This is another area where it can be particularly helpful to have a third-party CRO firm conduct the audit to ensure it’s objective and data-driven.